Brand loyalty might be the only thing that counts.

 There are other benefits like last checkout, accelerated points and upgrades as well.

-Customer reviews are what can make or break a business.
+Customer reviews can make or break a business.
 Good reviews drive people to a business and bad reviews drive them away.
 But good reviews don’t tend to drop from the sky.

-If you want good reviews you need satisfied customers.
-That’s only possible with great service.
+If you want good reviews you need satisfied customers and that’s only possible with great service.

-Pay attention to customer needs and work through snags.
-Social media channels and other customer interacting zones are all great places for you to sort out issues.
+Pay attention to customers’ needs and work through snags.
+Social media channels and other customer interaction zones are all great places for you to sort out issues.

-Customer service could easily be the most important cog in your company, something that people swear you by for.
+Customer service could easily be the most important cog in your company and something that people swear by you for!